 How Legal Sports Betting Impacts the PGA

-The legalization of sports betting has major economic implications for the PGA Tour in two key regards.
+The legalization of sports betting has major economic implications for the PGA Tour in three key regards.

 First, survey after survey has found that people who bet on sports tend to spend significantly more time consuming sports media.
 This means people who bet on golf are more likely to tune in to PGA Tour broadcasts, check the PGA website for results and interact with PGA social media accounts.